yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-get-started.md

 ## Content-based routing

 By default, the Yugabyte Debezium connector streams all of the change events that it reads from a table to a single static topic.
 However, you may want to re-route the events into different Kafka topics based on the event's content.
-It is possible through Debezium's `ContentBasedRouter`.
-But first, there are two additional dependencies that need to be placed in the Kafka-Connect environment.
+You can do this using the Debezium `ContentBasedRouter`.
+But first, two additional dependencies need to be placed in the Kafka-Connect environment.
 These are not included in the official *yugabyte-debezium-connector* for security reasons.
-In particular, these dependencies are:
+These dependencies are:

 - Debezium routing SMT (Single Message Transform)
 - Groovy JSR223 implementation (or other scripting languages that integrate with [JSR 223](https://jcp.org/en/jsr/detail?id=223))